sourceryinstitute/rose-install/README.md

 Acknowledgements
 ----------------
-The original author gratefully acknowledges the guidance of Craig Rasmussen of Lawrence Livermore National Laboratory for patiently providing the steps captured in this repository.
+The original committer gratefully acknowledges the guidance of Craig Rasmussen of Lawrence Livermore National Laboratory for patiently providing the steps captured in this repository.